 Entry requirements for British citizens:

 If you are planning to travel to an EU country you must meet the Schengen area rules.
-Your passport must meet 2 requirements:
+Your passport must be:

 Tour guides: